INFORMSJoC/2023.0247/README.md

 python plotting-linesearch.py
 ```

-The authors recommend replicating the results in the following way.
+The authors strongly recommend replicating the results in the following way.
 Directly executing "exp.ipynb" cell-by-cell and "exp-linesearch.ipynb" cell-by-cell will create raw data in the "raw_data" folder.
 After the raw data are in place, running "plotting.ipynb" cell-by-cell and "plotting-linesearch.ipynb" cell-by-cell will save plots in the "figures" folder.

 ## Results